 Assistant Director of Graduate Student Career Programs and Services

 She joined UConn after spending more than 25 years with the business community in Connecticut.
-Most recently, she was with the Ct.
+Prior to joining her alma mater, she was with the Ct.
 Business & Industry Association (CBIA), working with large and small businesses on public policy, communications, and community relations.
-Prior to joining CBIA she was with People’s Bank, managing their community relations and public policy programs, which included working extensively with small businesses and other lenders to maximize business potential in the state.
-Lisa has also been active in the UConn Alumni Association, serving on the Board of Directors for 2 terms and she is currently the Vice President of the Greater Hartford Chapter.
-She lives in South Windsor with her husband and daughter, and is also the proud parent of their son, a recent UConn grad living on his own.
+She joined CBIA after People’s Bank, where she managed their community relations and public policy programs, which included working extensively with small businesses and other lenders to maximize business potential in the state.
+Lisa has also been active in the UConn Alumni Association, serving on the Board of Directors for 2 terms and she is currently active with the Greater Hartford group.

 Administrative Services Specialist